hesamzakerirad/immigration-roadmap/Destination/README.md

 #### Useful Stats
 - Finland's population is around 5.5 million as of 2022.
+- Based on the information on [worldometers](https://www.worldometers.info/world-population/finland-population), the population density in Finland is 18 poeple per km2.
 - Roughly 75% of people speak English in Finland.
 - Since 2015, an average of 23k people have immigrated to Finland every year. ([See Reference](https://stats.oecd.org/Index.aspx?DataSetCode=MIG))
 - According to [this](https://en.wikipedia.org/wiki/Religion_in_Finland) page, 66% of people are Christians in Finland.

 ---
 ### 3- Netherlands